usdot-jpo-ode/wzdx/README.md

 ## Contact Information

 Contact Name: ITS JPO

 Contact Information: [avdx@dot.gov](mailto:avdx@dot.gov?subject=Submission%20of%20WZDx%20Specification%20Issue&Body=Issue%20name:%20“[Clarification%20/%20New%20feature%20/%20Question%5d%20—%20Summarize%20topic”%20%0d%23%23%20Summary%0dA%20concise%20description%20of%20the%20problem,%20feature%20request%20(proposed%20change),%20or%20question.%20%0d%23%23%20Motivation%0dFor%20a%20clarification…%20Describe%20the%20ambiguity%20or%20edge%20case(s)%20in%20further%20detail,%20and%20the%20issues%20and%20problems%20this%20poses.%20%0dFor%20a%20new%20feature…%20Describe%20the%20use%20case%20that%20requires%20this%20data%20spec%20feature.%20%0dFor%20a%20question…%20Describe%20the%20deliberation%20that%20led%20to%20the%20question%20within%20your%20project%20or%20organization.%20%0d%23%23%20Proposed%20changes%0d%20In%20the%20case%20of%20a%20proposed%20change,%20provide%20one%20or%20a%20few%20options%20for%20moving%20forward.).

 ## Release Notes

 #### Release version 3.0 (Sep 2020)

-- Restrict version format to major.minor and enforce via v3.0 JSON schema
+- Restrict version format to major.minor and enforce via WZDx v3.0 JSON schema
 - Add order property to lane entity to indicate a lane's position in sequence on the roadway
 - Remove lane_edge_reference and standardize on counting lanes from the left side of the roadway
 - Add event_type property to the road event entity and new Event Type Enumerated Type with the values work-zone and detour, to support adding detour information (and more in the future)